 And, Paul also communicates this truth to the Hebrew Christians, Hebrews 1:1-3:

 In the past spoke to our ancestors through the prophets many times and in various ways, but in these last days, he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
 The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful (rhema) word.

-The primary way to hear from God is by spending time in God’s written (logos) word and by doing so the Holy Spirit encourages our heart with a fresh life-giving (rhema) word specific for that day and season of our life.
+In fact, the primary way to hear from God is by spending time in God’s written (logos) word.
+Consequently, the Holy Spirit encourages our heart with a fresh life-giving (rhema) word specific for that day and season of our life.

 2 Timothy 3:16-17

 If we want to hear God’s “Rhema” to us, it is important that we:

 - Believe He desires to speak to us.